juliazhuvaka/Kharkiv_DevOps_ext_2019Q4_2020Q1/module3/task3.1/readme.md

-Next and last step was to deny traffic beetween the first and third floors, I have done it using extendet access-lіst command
+Next and last step was to deny traffic beetween the first and third floors, I have done it using extendet access-lіst command on router

 Below there is a video with the result